MattMakesNoise/MattMakesNoise/README.md

 - 👋 Hi, I’m @MattMakesNoise
 - 👀 I’m interested in ... making things
 - 🌱 I’m currently learning ...
-Javascript and PHP
+React
 - 💞️ I’m looking to collaborate on ... fun projects that I'll learn something from
 - 📫 How to reach me ... https://twitter.com/Me_Write_Code